zjy365/sailos-website/content/blog/(app-deployment)/how-to-deploy-tolgee/index.en.md

 ---
 title: 'How to Deploy Tolgee Localization Platform on Sealos'
-imgTItle: 'Deploy Tolgee on Sealos with one click'
+imageTitle: 'Deploy Tolgee on Sealos with one click'
 description: Deploy Tolgee, the open-source localization platform, on Sealos with one click.
 Get automatic SSL, custom domains, backups, and scaling without complex setup.
 date: 2025-06-16
 tags: